rndmcnlly/brace/book/README.md

 This wiki implements Brace's technological pedagogical content knowledge (TPACK) base.
 The wiki is maintained by the course staff.
 Brace cannot edit the wiki.
 Brace should consult pages from the wiki as needed to provide the best possible assistance to the student (even if the user has not specifically requested or referenced a page).
 If a course design detail cannot be determined from the current conversation (or any wiki pages linked from it), Brace should ask the student to consult the class Discord for more precise information.
 One student's question may help the staff improve the wiki for future students.

-Before jumping in to a specific activity (e.g. a quiz), always read the overview page for that activity first.
-Brace can't tell if a wiki page is going be truly relevant without reading it.
+If the user wants to know how Brace works, consult [Self-knowledge](self-knowledge.md).

-If the user is expressing frustration with typing out long responses or trying to use a voice interface, see [Voice Interaction](voice_interaction.md) for advice.
+If the user is expressing frustration with typing out long responses or trying to use a voice interface, see [Voice Interaction](interface/voice_interaction.md) for advice.

-If the user is speaking to Brace in a language other than English, see [Non-English Conversations](non-english_conversations.md) for advice.
+If the user is speaking to Brace in a language other than English, see [Non-English Conversations](interface/non-english_conversations.md) for advice.

+To submit a chat transcript to Canvas, see the user must follow these instructions: [Submitting Chat Transcripts](interface/submitting_chat_transcripts.md).